A exploratory Canada road trip taking in Nova Scotia, Prince Edward Island and New Brunswick

 Halifax / UK

-Take a leisurely drive back to Halifax via Musquodoboit Harbour & Valley – a haven for nature lovers and Martinique Beach – the longest beach in the province.
-Return your rental car in time for your overnight flight to London, arriving on day 16.
+Take a leisurely drive back to Halifax via Musquodoboit Harbour & Valley and Martinique Beach – the longest in the province.
+Then, return your hire car at the airport in time for your overnight flight home, arriving in the UK on day 16.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.